-- The largest impacts of early unmet needs were that they induced biological adaptations.
+- The largest impacts of early unmet needs were epigenetic changes.

-- These adaptations didn’t unassistedly disappear over time, and they’ve consistently influenced our ideas, biology, and behavior.
+- Such adaptations didn’t unassistedly disappear over time, and they’ve continued to influence our ideas, biology, and behavior.

 - We can ameliorate undesirable acquired characteristics without outside actions being done to us.

-Both the problems and the “cures” are usually externally originated in animal studies.
+Both the problems and the “cures” are usually externally applied in animal studies.
 Can early-life causes for later-life problems be approached in other ways with humans?

 There are many ways to suppress undesirable effects and symptoms later in life.
-For example, some animal studies used fear extinction techniques.
-However, efforts to alleviate symptoms seldom remedy the underlying causes of the symptoms.
+Efforts to alleviate symptoms can’t be recommended as primary methods for changing one’s own phenotype, though, because the direction of these attempts seldom remedy any underlying causes of symptoms.